-"All of the physical components of our bodies (muscles, bones, joint, ligaments, etc) can be broken down into chemicals.
-Just as water can be broken down to 2 hydrogen and 1 oxygen particles, so can our bodies, so recover the chemicals and you'll recover your body. "
+"All of the physical components of our bodies (muscles, bones, joints, ligaments, etc) can be broken down into chemicals.
+Just as water can be broken down into 2 hydrogen particles and 1 oxygen particle, so can our bodies, so recover the chemicals and you'll recover your body. "

 It was originally described to me by chiropractor Dr. David Seaman.
 Your diet is the number one factor involved in mediating chemical responses of inflammation in the body.
 Here are some quick tips on how you can use your diet to recover from tough injuries like sciatica, frozen shoulder, or chronic back pain.

 Food and Supplements to Incorporate:

 - Vitamin D